Review of approximations for the exchange-correlation energy in density-functional theory: Semilocal approximations for the exchange-correlation energy

 {\bf PBE exchange-correlation functional}

-The Perdew-Burke-Ernzerhof (PBE)~\cite{PerBurErn-PRL-96} exchange-correlation functional is a simplification of the PW91 functional with no fitted parameters which gives almost the same energies.
+The Perdew--Burke--Ernzerhof (PBE)~\cite{PerBurErn-PRL-96} exchange-correlation functional is a simplification of the PW91 functional with no fitted parameters which gives almost the same energies.
 The spin-independent PBE exchange energy density is written as

 where the enhancement factor is